isene/rsh/README.md

 You can tab complete almost anything.
 Hitting `TAB` will try to complete in this priority: nicks, gnicks, commands, dirs/files.
 Hitting `TAB`after a `-` will list the command switches for the preceding command with a short explanation (from the command's --help), like this `ls -`(`TAB`) will list all the switches/options for the `ls` command.
 You can add to (or subtract from) the search criteria while selecting possible matches - hit any letter to specify the search, while backspace removes a letter from the search criteria.

 Hitting Shift-TAB will do a similar search through the command history - but with a general match of the search criteria (not only matching at the start).

+## Open files
+If you press `ENTER` after writing or tab-completing to a file, rsh will try to open the file in the user's EDITOR of choice (if it is a valid text file) or use `xdg-open` to open the file using the correct program.
+If you, for some reason want to use `run-mailcap` instead of `xdg-open` as the file opener, simply add `@runmailcap = true` to your `.rshrc`.

+## History
+Show the history with `:history`.
+Redo a history command with an exclamation mark and the number corresponding to the position in the history, like `!5` would do the 5th history command again.

 ## Integrations
 rsh is integrated with the [rtfm file manager](https://github.com/isene/RTFM), with [fzf](https://github.com/junegunn/fzf) and with the programming language [XRPN](https://github.com/isene/xrpn).